theosanderson/taxonium/README.md

 ## Contributors

-Taxonium is built and maintained by Theo Sanderson at the Francis Crick Institute.
+Taxonium development was initiated and is led by Theo Sanderson at the Francis Crick Institute.

 <table>
   <tr>